ohhh25/ai-book/README.md

 by Lukas Cao<br>
 Special Thanks to my friend & editor Aiden Choe

 <ins>**AI (Artificial Intelligence)**</ins> is changing the landscape of multiple industries as we know it.
 In recent examples, AI has been used to save scientists an immense amount of time during the COVID-19 pandemic, producing a global impact.
-But what if you **<ins>could</ins> build your own AI** to do your homework, chores, or even just act as a personal companion when you are lonely?
+But what if **<ins>you</ins> could build your own AI** to do your homework, chores, or even just act as a personal companion when you are lonely?

 This book is aimed towards **high schoolers** so that **you <ins>can</ins> begin** building your own AI.
 Most of the important concepts used in AI are based on calculus. **However**, calculus was built on algebra.
 As a result, this book brings any calculus concepts used in AI down to algebra, which is more familiar to high schoolers.